dibpedro/masters_thesis/README.md

-# Master's Thesis [Volatility Surfaces and Calibration in the Heston Model]
+# Master's Thesis - Volatility Surfaces and Calibration in the Heston Model

 This repository contains all the code, data, and supporting materials developed for my master's thesis at PPGMAT - UnB.